 In a nutshell: I do not have answers.
 What I have is the decision not to make statements that endorse or refute the Prince Tudor hypotheses based on what I know or think from my life in the past.
 If this disappoints you, I apologise.
 Please allow me to explain.

 It’s not a reluctance to stick my neck out.
 I’ve been on the internet since 2015, telling anyone in range that I’m the man who —contrary to the default conception of history— wrote, more than four centuries ago, the greatest body of literature that the English language, possibly the planet, has ever produced.
-That’s a Starred First in Chutzpah, full stop.
+That’s a Starred First in chutzpah, full stop.

 Would it be easier to toss the whole business into the bin, clear my character of (some) calumny, have done with it?
 Of course.
-Would I rather write about the Procreation Sonnets as the soul-wrenching appeals of an ailing father longing for grandfatherhood, wanting to see his beloved son with a son of his own?
+Would I like to write about the Procreation Sonnets as the soul-wrenching appeals of an ageing, ailing father longing for grandfatherhood, wanting to see his beloved son with a son of his own?
 God have mercy, yes.
 Could I do either one?
 Sure.
 Am I willing to, in good conscience?
 No.

 Your judgment I condemn not, neither do I mistake your reasons, but I pray you to accept my thankfulness, excuse my doubtfulness, and take in good part my answer answerless.

 In the interest of accuracy: I was a grandfather prior to my death in 1604, but I had no grandsons.
 Lizzy’s daughter Anne was born in 1600, and Bridget’s Elizabeth in 1603.
 Lizzy’s sons were born after my death, as were all of Susan’s children.
 My young son and heir Henry had his eighth birthday the day before Essex went to the block in 1601.
 Henry died at the age of thirty-two in 1625, married but childless.
 My illegitimate son Edward Vere also died without children, unmarried, in 1629.
 I had to look that up.